isaact/vue-infinity/README.md

 ### 🪂 InfiniteCarousel

 `InfiniteCarousel` is a general-purpose virtual scroll component optimized for grid-like or carousel-based layouts.
-It renders only what’s visible and a small buffer, making it highly efficient for rendering large collections.
+It renders only what’s visible and a small buffer, making it highly efficient for rendering large, media-rich collections.

 **Key Capabilities:**

+- Integrates directly with `InfiniteList` for managing the data access
-- Customizable number of rows and columns visible
+- Customizable number of rows and columns
+- Configurable as a horizontal or vertical scroller
 - Supports custom templates for each item
 - Supports custom loading templates
-- Integrates directly with `InfiniteList` for managing the data access
+- Allows scrolling to any item with css based scroll snapping

 **Example:**